 [Editorial note: This information has been submitted by the author, and verified independently by the authors sources.
 AND Magazine could not independently verify sources as they did not respond to our requests.]

 A battle between a group of hackers from Anonymous and corporate hackers recruited by the Bank of America in 2012 reveals quite by chance a secret US study for cyberwar against Hugo Chavez's Venezuela - a 1962 Cuban Missile scenario updated to 2010, with Venezuela hosting Iranian nuclear missile launch sites and the US responding with all-out cyberwar.

 It all began with the efforts of Wikileaks in 2009 to publicize confidential data on Bank of America which pointed, claimed Wikileaks, toward a fraud committed by the bank over previous years.
-The complex and story of what happened next has been told before, most notably by Peter Ludlow in an article published in The Nation last month, and was even the subject of one of Stephen Colbert's funniest bits ever in 2011.
+The complex and story of what happened next has been told before, most notably by Peter Ludlow in an article published in The Nation last month

 In brief, Bank of America hired a number of IT security consultant firms at the suggestion of the Department of Justice and their preferred legal firm Hunton and Williams, and these IT contractors formed 'Team Themis', a dirty-tricks team dedicated to the destruction of Wikileaks, their 'protectors' Anonymous, and any journalists seen as supporting them, most notably Glenn Greenwald, then of Salon.